 3. Your appliances will determine the kitchen size

-The first question a professional outdoor kitchen designer will ask is what size appliances will you need and how many.
-A homeowner may want utilize several cooking and refrigeration appliances, and may have specific entertaining needs in mind.
+The first question a professional outdoor kitchen designer will ask is what size appliances you will need and how many.
+A homeowner may want to utilize several cooking and refrigeration appliances, and may have specific entertaining needs in mind.
 Consider how all of these appliances will fit within the design plan, how much room to allow for each, and how they will work with each other.
 Leave enough space on either side of the grill to accommodate platters and tools, and don’t place appliances too close together.
 The same working triangle used in the kitchen should be applied to the outdoor kitchen as well, especially if you plan on hiring caterers or have more than one cook.
 Having various counter heights and work surfaces can allow for different functions within the outdoor kitchen.
 Traditional 36” high counters are prefect for standing pre work and cooking, 30” high surfaces are ideal for sitting and eating, and 42” high bar tables are great for standing or resting food and beverages.
 Combining all three heights into your outdoor kitchen design will really allow this space to be both functional and flexible.
 Pro tip: The ideal working triangle places the sink, cooktop and food storage (like the refrigerator) in a triangle setting.
 Keep the legs of the triangle no less than 4 feet and no longer than 9 feet.
 A good rule of thumb for distances around appliances is 36” for every person in the kitchen.

 This outdoor kitchen has lots of countertop room as well as storage drawers.